PPO in the Fisher-Rao geometry: Introduction

-The paper \cite{schulman2017} proposed PPO, which replaces the hard KL constraint with a clipped surrogate objective (or an adaptive KL penalty) that is easier to implement and tune.
-This surrogate objective uses the probability ratio $r(a|s)=\pi(a|s)/\pi_{\text{old}}(a|s)$ and penalizes deviations of $r$ from 1 beyond a clipping threshold.
-By design, this limits the change in policy at each update, effectively capping the total variation distance between $\pi$ and $\pi_{\text{old}}$ across states.
+\cite{schulman2017} proposed PPO, which replaces the hard KL constraint with a clipped surrogate objective (or an adaptive KL penalty) that is easier to implement and tune.
+This surrogate objective uses the probability ratio $r(a|s)=\pi_{\text{new}}(a|s)/\pi_{\text{old}}(a|s)$ and penalizes deviations of $r$ from 1 beyond a clipping threshold.
+By design, this limits the change in policy at each update, effectively capping the $\operatorname{TV}$ distance between $\pi_{\text{new}}$ and $\pi_{\text{old}}$ across states.
+Similar to the TV distance, the clipping operator is non-smooth, which makes theoretical analysis of the exact PPO objective challenging.
 While PPO has become a standard go-to algorithm due to its robust empirical performance, its theoretical underpinnings are not as well-developed.
+Several works have attempted to understand PPO's convergence, e.g., \cite{liuCaiYangWang,Holzleitner2021,KOBAYASHI,zhong2023a,Huang2023PPOClipAG,jin2024on}.

+For instance, \cite{Huang2023PPOClipAG} analyzed PPO with the clipped surrogate objective (PPO--clip) and proved asymptotic convergence in the direct parametrization setting, without a rate.
+Furthermore, they prove $\mathcal{O}(1/\sqrt{n})$ min-iterate convergence for a variant, Neural--PPO--clip, which employs softmax parameterized policies with a one-hidden-layer neural network that only trains the weights inside the ReLU activation.
+Their analysis assumes compatible function approximation, i.e., that the $Q$-function of any policy can be represented by such a network.
+In contrast, we prove last-iterate convergence with $\mathcal{O}(1/n)$ rate in the direct parametrization setting.
+Moreover, under compatible function approximation, we improve the convergence rate of \cite{Huang2023PPOClipAG} from $\mathcal{O}(1/\sqrt{n})$ to $\mathcal{O}(1/n)$ for linearly parameterized policies.

-Several works have attempted to understand PPO’s convergence.
-For instance, \cite{Huang2023PPOClipAG} analyzes PPO and prove it can attain the global optimum in a simplified setting, but with a sublinear convergence rate for the best iterate.
-In contrast, our approach provides a much more general setting and guarantees sublinear convergence by reinterpreting the PPO update in a different geometry.
-Another line of research has explored variants of PPO or TRPO with alternative divergence measures: e.g., Simple Policy Optimization (SPO) advocate using $\chi^2$ divergence instead of KL in the surrogate objective \cite{xie2025simple}.
-Our work can be seen as providing theoretical justification for such approaches.
-We demonstrate that a Fisher-Rao penalty can yield strong convergence guarantees.
+Another line of research has explored variants of PPO or TRPO with alternative divergence measures.
+For example, Simple Policy Optimization (SPO) employs $\chi^2$-divergence instead of KL in the surrogate objective \cite{xie2025simple}.
+However, unlike KL, the $\chi^2$-divergence is not a Bregman divergence, which prevents the use of the three-point lemma that is essential for establishing convergence rates.
+We show that the Fisher--Rao penalty offers a theoretically justified alternative to the KL divergence.
+It penalizes the ratio between successive policies, is smooth, and constitutes a Bregman divergence.
+This modification allows us to establish strong convergence guarantees.